Brixham C of E Primary School & Neighbourhood Nursery (Brixham)

 How do we keep parents informed where children and young people have special educational provision but do not have an Education Health and Care Plan?

-If the child’s SEN issues are on-going, even after periods of provision and intervention, or are deemed as needing greater input/support (often from outside agencies) then the child’s name will be added to the school’s SEN register, and from this children identified with educational needs have an ISP (Individual Support Plan) which is planned alongside the child to best meet their needs through support, resources and intervention.
+If the child’s SEN issues are on-going, even after periods of provision and intervention, or are deemed as needing greater input/support (often from outside agencies) then the child’s name will be added to the school’s SEN register, and from this children identified with educational needs have an ISP (Individual Support Plan) which is planned alongside the child (age appropriate) to best meet their needs through support, resources and intervention.
 These are agreed and worked on with the child and then discussed with the parent/carer in the two parents meetings, ISP meetings or Annual Reviews throughout the year, as well as during informal discussions between staff and parents (including home/school diaries, weekly check ins and verbal exchanges at the beginning and ends of a day).

 On occasions formal meetings may be arranged by staff or parents if there are concerns raised about the child’s progress, or other barriers to learning, above and beyond the set meetings.